Skip to main content.

 Internal Best Practices:

-1. The crime of embezzlement far pre-dates the information age, but technology advances have created additional channels of opportunity.
+1. The crime of embezzlement far pre-dates the information age, but technological advances have created additional channels of opportunity.
 It’s as important as ever to follow proven practices of dual control and/or separation of duties when it comes to managing the books.

 2. Train employees not to send passwords and sensitive info by email, even if the request seems to come from someone you know.
 Similarly, use secure platforms to share sensitive data rather than sending it via email.